-Overall determination on the legal framework: In Place
+Overall determination on the legal framework: In Place But Needs Improvement

-Finland's legal framework implementing the AEOI Standard is in place and is consistent with the requirements of the AEOI Terms of Reference.
-This includes Finland's domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) and its international legal framework to exchange the information with all of Finland's Interested Appropriate Partners (CR2).
+Croatia's legal framework implementing the AEOI Standard is in place but needs improvement in order to be fully consistent with the requirements of the AEOI Terms of Reference.
+While Croatia's international legal framework to exchange the information with all of Croatia's Interested Appropriate Partners (CR2) is consistent with the requirements, Croatia's domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) has a deficiency in an area significant to the proper functioning of an element of the AEOI Standard.
+More specifically, a deficiency has been identified with respect to Croatia's enforcement framework.